 A time interval scan requires the use of a detection instrument to read the signal.
 The scan may be performed on the output of a monochromator or other light source.
 This type of scan may be used to determine the stability of a source.
 In the case of a pulsed source, a time interval scan can be used for characterization.
 Unlike other types of data scans, a reference scan is not needed.
 When a monochromator is used, the scan is performed at a single wavelength.
-If background subtraction is required with the 19xx/29xx power meter, use the Set Zero function under the pulldown menu Detection Instrument \rightarrow Parameters.
+If background subtraction is required with the 19xx/29xx power meter, use the Set Zero function under the pulldown menu Detection Instrument $\rightarrow$ Parameters.

-Go to the pulldown menu Scan \rightarrow Setup Time Interval Scan as shown in Figure 60.
-Enter the length of time to perform the scan and the number of data points to take during the scan, as shown in Figure 61.
+Go to the pulldown menu Scan $\rightarrow$ Setup Time Interval Scan (Fig. 60).
+Enter the length of time to perform the scan and the number of data points to take during the scan (Fig. 61).
 As an example, set the timed interval to 1,000 ms and the number of data points to 20.
-TracQ Basic will wait take a reading once every second until 20 readings have been taken.
+TracQ Basic will wait to take a reading once every second until 20 readings have been taken.
 With the first data point taken at time = 0, the scan is complete after 19 seconds have elapsed.